BadJoKing/SteamGameFixesForLinux/README.md

     ```
     WINEDLLOVERRIDES="xaudio2_7=n,b" PULSE_LATENCY_MSEC=90 mesa_glthread=true %command%
     ```
     * Now, when you do your own research, maybe on [Skyrim SE's protondb](https://www.protondb.com/app/489830), you might find that some people added a ```PROTON_USE_WINED3D=1 %command%``` option to their game.
 I didn't, because for me it would cause the performance to be abysmal.
-We're talking 1 FPS constantly throughout the opening scene.
+We're talking 1 FPS **at most** throughout the opening scene, average was more like 5 SPF.
 Your mileage may vary though, so you might wanna try it out, just to see if it works for you or not.
     * Try **deleting the wineprefix** for Skyrim SE (located somewhere around /path/to/steamapps/compatdata/489830/pfx) and relaunching the game.
 * Skyrim runs now, but there's some very annoying **hitching** happening
     * I'm on Linux Mint 21.2 cinnamon right now and cinnamon has this annoying quirk where it doesn' disable compositing for fullscreen apps by default, so the way to do exactly that was to go to ```System Settings -> General -> Dieable compositing on fullscreen applications```.